Cannabis Is Not a Gateway Drug As Homeland Security Secretary John Kelly Claims [Opinion]

 Cannabis is a gateway drug!

-This myth has been repeated time and time again by people who for a variety of reasons wish to demonize cannabis, a plant that has been used by humans for thousands of years for medicine, meditation, and relaxation.
+This myth has been repeated time and time again by people who, for a variety of reasons, wish to demonize cannabis, a plant that has been used by humans for thousands of years for medicine, meditation, and relaxation.
 But as with many myths, its usefulness to push the agenda of those who tell it is not equal to its validity.
 In fact, as Newsweek has reported, the science is pretty clear: cannabis is not a gateway drug.

 The gateway theory emphasizes the idea that somehow using cannabis desensitizes users to the effects of the drug, causing them to seek bigger and better (and far more dangerous) highs.
 The problem is that this poorly developed theory comes with no real supporting evidence, just empty conjecture and selective use of statistical findings.
 In fact, the main factors that can be seen as contributing to an overall “gateway” into the use of hard drugs have nothing at all to do with cannabis.
 Newsweek notes that studies have shown poverty, peer pressure, and mental illness are factors that contribute to the creation of a “gateway” into the world of illicit use of hard drugs.

 Despite what may seem obvious to the large number of Americans who have joyfully and safely indulged in the use of cannabis over the course of their lives but did not go on to become meth, crack, or heroin addicts, the federal government continues to push the gateway theory as though it is cold, hard fact.

-Initially popularized by infamous anti-drug-warrior Harry Anslinger in the 1950’s, the United States government on its official National Institute on Drug Abuse website continues to cite studies that mistake correlation for causation as evidence for its position that cannabis is a gateway drug.
+Initially popularized by infamous anti-drug-warrior Harry Anslinger in the 1950s, the United States government on its official National Institute on Drug Abuse website continues to cite studies that mistake correlation for causation as evidence for its position that cannabis is a gateway drug.
 In fact, on the website, they even admit that the studies they link to don’t really prove the gateway drug hypothesis.

 “These findings are consistent with the idea of marijuana as a gateway drug,” the National Institute on Drug Abuse website states.
 “However, the majority of people who use marijuana do not go on to use other, ‘harder’ substances.
 Also, cross-sensitization is not unique to marijuana.
 Alcohol and nicotine also prime the brain for a heightened response to other drugs and are, like marijuana, also typically used before a person progresses to other, more harmful substances.”